Comprehensive Eye Exams

 Floaters” are small spots, shadows, or dots that a person may see in their field of vision.
 Sometimes they dart away if you try to look at them directly.
 Optometrists answer questions about floaters on almost a daily basis because of the annoyance and prevalence this common problem causes.
 Many people are concerned that floaters might be a serious eye problem.

 If you’re constantly contending with dry, itchy, irritated eyes, then you may be suffering from Chronic Dry Eye Syndrome.
 More specifically, you may a problem called Meibomian Gland Dysfunction that causes your tears to contain insufficient oils for proper eye protection and lubrication.
-The Eye Doctors has a solution so that you don’t have to live with this chronic condition any longer.
-Our Tampa and New Port Richey optometry offices at offer a state-of-the-art treatment method called LipiFlow to get those glands working normally again.
+True Eye Experts have a solution so that you don’t have to live with this chronic condition any longer.
+Our Tampa and New Port Richey optometry offices offer a state-of-the-art treatment method called LipiFlow to get those glands working normally again.